 Take multiple antibiotics and other medicines

-Be given medicine to prevent graft-versus-host disease—if the transplant was allogeneic.
+Be given medicine to prevent GVHD—if the transplant was allogeneic.
+The transplanted

 Have nausea, vomiting, diarrhea, mouth sores, and extreme weakness

 After leaving the hospital, the recovery process continues for several months or longer.